Seeking value primarily in developed markets worldwide

 Portfolio Attribution

-The Causeway Global Value UCITS Fund ("Fund") outperformed the Index during the month, due primarily to stock selection.
-On a gross return basis, Fund holdings in the pharmaceuticals & biotechnology, semiconductors & semi equipment, and software & services industry groups contributed to relative performance.
-Holdings in the technology hardware & equipment, consumer services, and media & entertainment industry groups offset some of the outperformance compared to the Index.
-The top contributor to return was diversified pharmaceutical company, Merck & Co., Inc. (United States).
-Other notable contributors included technology conglomerate, Alphabet, Inc. (United States), and global biotechnology company, Biogen, Inc. (United States).
-The largest detractor was electronic equipment manufacturer, Samsung Electronics Co., Ltd. (South Korea).
-Additional notable detractors included cruise ship operator, Carnival Corp.
-(United States), and multinational luxury conglomerate, Kering SA (France).
+The Fund outperformed the Index during the month, due primarily to stock selection.
+Fund holdings in the technology hardware & equipment, semiconductors & semi equipment, and software & services industry groups contributed to relative performance.
+Holdings in the materials industry group, along with an overweight position in the consumer durables & apparel industry group and an underweight position in the energy industry group, offset some of the outperformance compared to the Index.
+The top contributor to return was electronic equipment manufacturer, Samsung Electronics Co., Ltd. (South Korea).
+Other notable contributors included semiconductor company, Renesas Electronics Corp.
+(Japan), and HVAC manufacturer, Carrier Global Corp.
+(United States).
+The largest detractor was multinational luxury conglomerate, Kering SA (France).
+Additional notable detractors included business software & services provider, SAP SE (Germany), and airport & rail station concessionaire, SSP Group Plc (United Kingdom).

 Investment Outlook